 Plastic Free Coffee Maker #2: The Bunn VP-17

 I wrote a glowing review of the Bunn VP-17 a while back (read it here).
 I think I even dubbed it The Best Coffee Maker in the World.
 Really, it’s that good.
 It may be a monstrous coffee maker in terms of size, but it seems immune to most of the common coffee maker complaints.
 For starters, you will get no plastic taste from the Bunn VP-17.
 Let me say that again, and in all caps: YOU WILL GET NO PLASTIC TASTE from this coffee maker.
 Stainless steel, baby.
 That’s what you came here for.
-It’s also a warhorse that many people report using for years and years.
+Also, see the tweet down below that confirms the VP-17’s plastic free coffee maker status.
+Not only is the VP-17 plastic free, it’s also a warhorse that many people report using for years and years.
 No more chucking old coffee makers into the local landfill.
-The Bunn VP-17 isn’t cheap, but it does coffee right.
+The Bunn VP-17 isn’t cheap when compared to most coffee makers, but it does coffee right.
 And let’s not forget the kitsch it adds to your kitchen.

 Plastic Free Coffee Maker #3: The Behmor Brazen Plus